aws/aws-sdk-php/CONTRIBUTING.md

 ### Changelog Documents

 A changelog document is a small JSON blob placed in the `.changes/nextrelease` folder.
-It should be named a clearly and uniquely, akin to a branch name.
+It should be named clearly and uniquely, akin to a branch name.
 It consists of a type, category, and description as follows:

 ```json